douglazhs/tvOSTimer/README.md

 ## About

-This app was developed in order to study the features that Apple TV offers us as developers and to study more about the apple ecosystem.
+- This app was developed in order to study the features that Apple TV offers us as developers and to study more about the apple ecosystem.
+- It was all developed in SwiftUI.
+- The architecture used was MVVM.

 ## An tvOS app that offers you: